CheeseAndHamBagel/sciongalaxy/Timeline.md

 500000 BC - the witnesses decide on their next project, Humanity, and start planning the sanitisation of the environment to give it optimal conditions, this includes the limitation of more sentient life evolving.

+200000BC - Homo Sapiens first appear in Africa

+62000BC - Bows and Arrows with stone tips are used

+25000BC - Humans cross the Bering Strait from Asia into the Americas

 8000 BC - An ancient future ship crashes into a planet in the far reaches of unknown space onto a planet destined to never be found

+6500BC - England is cut off from Europe as the sea rises

+4250BC - Development of Copper and Bronze metallurgy

-4000 BC - The witnesses finish wiping out failed projects to leave space in the universe for humanity to fill and to eliminate unpredictable variables
+4000 BC - The witnesses finish wiping out failed projects to leave space in the universe for humanity to fill and to eliminate unpredictable variables, the wheel is invented

+3000BC - Fired bricks start being used

+43AD - London is established by the Romans

 2508 - [[Notable Places#City 13|City 13]] explodes